Top 10 Contract Mistakes That Can Sink Your Startup

 About this Event

-As a startup founder, your innovation and vision are key, but the foundation of your company’s success rests on strong legal agreements.
-Join us for "Top 10 Contract Mistakes That Can Sink Your Startup," a critical session for founders and leaders of early-stage companies. , a partner at and experienced advisor for startups, will guide you through the most common contract missteps that can jeopardize your business—or worse, make your company unfundable.
+As a startup founder, your innovation and vision are key, but the foundation of your company’s success rests on strong legal agreements. invites you to join us for "Top 10 Key Contract Mistakes That Can Sink Your Startup," a critical session for founders and leaders of early-stage companies. , a partner at and experienced advisor for startups, will guide you through the most common (but often costly!) contract missteps that can jeopardize your business and technology—or worse, make your company unfundable!

 Why This Workshop Matters

-As your startup grows, you'll be entering into contracts with employees, contractors, vendors, customers, and investors.
-Unfortunately, many founders unknowingly make serious mistakes in these agreements—errors that can lead to lost intellectual property, legal disputes, compliance issues, and financial mismanagement.
-These missteps not only threaten your operations but can also send red flags to potential investors and acquirers, making it harder to raise capital or close deals.
+As your startup grows, you'll be entering into contracts with employees, contractors, vendors, customers, and investors all of which can impact, restrict or harm your technology and intellectual property rights.
+Serious mistakes in these agreements can lead to intellectual property and legal disputes which not only threaten your operations but can also send red flags to potential investors and acquirers, making it harder to raise capital or close deals.

 Whether it's a poorly structured NDA, vague payment terms, or failing to properly draft your privacy policy, these mistakes can delay your growth or even derail your entire business.
 Eli Mansour has seen firsthand how these errors can cripple startups.
-In this session, he’ll break down the Top 10 Contract Mistakes founders make, offering actionable tips to help you avoid these pitfalls and build a stronger, more legally sound company.
+In this session, he’ll break down the Top 10 Key Contract Mistakes founders make:

 Key Contracts and Common Pitfalls to Consider